williamtong/TILDA_defect_classification/README.md

 [_Shapley Values_](https://www.investopedia.com/terms/s/shapley-value.asp#:~:text=Essentially%2C%20the%20Shapley%20value%20is,or%20less%20than%20the%20others.) are derives from the _marginal contribution_ of each feature to a prediction, after applying all other features.
 In game theory, Shapley values help determine how much each player in a collaborative game has contributed to the total payout.
 For a machine learning model, each feature is considered a "player".
 The Shapley value for a feature represents the average magnitude of that feature's contribution across all possible combinations of features.
 Specifically, Shapley values are calculated by comparing a model's predictions with and without a particular feature present.
 This is done iteratively for each feature and each sample in the dataset.
 By assigning each feature an importance value for every prediction, SHAP values provide a local, consistent explanation of how the model behaves.
 They reveal which features have the most impact on a specific prediction, whether positively or negatively.
 This is valuable for understanding the reasoning behind complex machine learning models such as [_deep neural networks_](https://www.kdnuggets.com/2023/08/shap-values-model-interpretability-machine-learning.html)

 In a CNN model, the basic feature is the pixel.
-We employ the [shap](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) library [DeepExplainer](https://shap.readthedocs.io/en/latest/example_notebooks/image_examples/image_classification/Front%20Page%20DeepExplainer%20MNIST%20Example.html) function to visualize each pixel contribution to the prediction.
+We employ the [shap](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) library [DeepExplainer](https://shap.readthedocs.io/en/latest/example_notebooks/image_examples/image_classification/Front%20Page%20DeepExplainer%20MNIST%20Example.html) function to visualize each pixel's contribution to the prediction.
 Because the shap library is a little out of date, I had to write my own code display the results.

 Below show sample shap images of the two models.
 1. In each case, there is a sample with red dots (right) and blue dots (left).
 Red spots indicate pixels that support the hypothesis (_defect_ in the 2-class model, or _individual defect_ class in the 4-class model).
 They work in opposition to each other, like positive and negative numbers, but in a non-linear fashion.